 However, it’s good to be conservative after a layoff or starting.
-Just trust that you will get to where you want to go – eventually.
+Just trust that you will eventually get to where you want to go.
 You will lessen your chance of injury and premature burnout if you start small and build gradually.

-Running is basically jumping from foot to foot, and so the body needs to get adjusted to the forces of impact that occur with each step.
+Running is jumping from foot to foot, so the body must adjust to the impact forces with each step.
 This may mean a lot of walking with short running intervals, running on softer surfaces, and limiting how much time you run at first.

-It may even mean just completely walking.
-If you have not been walking at all, try to start walking consistently for 15-30 minutes before you incorporate run intervals to help your body adjust.
+It may even mean just totally walking.
+If you have not been walking at all, try to start walking consistently for 15-30 minutes before incorporating run intervals to help your body adjust.

 So, starting small might mean walking, or jogging and walking down the block, or for someone else, maybe it is running one mile.

-If you are coming back from injury, also pay attention to how the injury is responding.
-For example, if you sprained your ankle, does it feel stiff afterwards?
+If you are returning from an injury, also pay attention to how the injury responds.
+For example, does it feel stiff afterward if you sprained your ankle?
 Is there any pain or swelling?
 Call your doctor and ask if you are in doubt.

 A 10% increase in total mileage per week is often recommended, but everyone differs in what they can handle.
-Pay attention to how you feel and how fast you are recovering from the workouts you are doing – and build from there.
+Pay attention to how you feel and how fast you recover from your workouts – and build from there.